irislib/treelike/README.md

-IrisDB
+treelike
 ======
-IrisDB is a simple treelike data structure with subscribable nodes.
+treelike is a simple treelike data structure with subscribable nodes.
 It can be easily synced over different transports.

 For example, it provides a very simple way for local state management in React applications.
 The state can be optionally persisted in localStorage or synced between browser tabs.